 Perhaps I did go a little crazy when she died.
 Maybe losing the child you gave birth to and watched grow up and cared for with her disability and never realized she would be gone without warning at 23 made me different.

-Maybe because you do not understand and I hope you never do understand.
+You do not understand and I hope you never do understand.
 That means you lost your child too and I wouldn’t want to wish that on anyone.
 It is a loss you learn to live with but never get over.You learn to laugh again and God brings other love into your life but it does not take away the pain at times.

 I became better in some ways but in others I changed.
 I needed more from those I loved, I was scared and I was devastated.
 I developed panic issues.
 I went through the five stages.
 I went through Hell and came back a little burned. i turned back to God and I have tried to make her proud.